ibm-cloud-docs/ibm-spectrum-lsf/hpc-cluster-tutorial.md

 ### Parameters for block volumes
 {: #hpc-cluster-block-volume-parameters}

 You can configure the storage capacity and throughput by using the `volume_xxx` parameters.
 The value for the `volume_profile` parameter can be either general purpose or custom.
-When `general-purpose` is used, IOPS is determined by the cloud infrastructure and the `volume_iops` parameter does not have any effect.
+When `general-purpose` is used, IOPS is determined by the cloud infrastructure and the `volume_iops` parameter does not have any affect.
 If you want to customize the IOPS, you need to use custom for `volume_profiles` and set up the IOPS through `volume_iops` based on the capacity that is specified in `volume_capacity`.
 For more information, see [Block storage profiles](/docs/vpc?topic=vpc-block-storage-profiles&interface=ui).

 ## Accessing the HPC cluster
 {: #hpc-cluster-access}